 IVF may seem like a daunting experience, especially when you may not be sure how to prepare for it.
 Once you have decided to take IVF treatment, it is important to start preparing your mind and body for it straight away, as it may help with a more successful result.
 Read our Fertility experts’ advice on how to prepare for IVF to make you feel treatment ready.

 As you want to make sure your eggs and sperm are in the best possible health, adopting healthy habits is one of the steps that should be taken straight away when preparing for IVF.
 Firstly, we recommend looking into your diet and making sure it is well balanced and you’re getting enough nutrients to maintain healthy blood sugar levels and body weight.
 When preparing for IVF, your diet should include:

-- Your 5 A Day – blueberries, raspberries, pomegranates and strawberries are a great source of antioxidants, which help to reduce the environmental damage to our cells.
+Your 5 A Day – blueberries, raspberries, pomegranates and strawberries are great sources of antioxidants, which help to reduce the environmental damage to our cells.
 Dark, leafy greens such as spinach or kale provide essential prenatal nutrients like calcium, iron and folate.
 Broccoli is another great vegetable to be added to your diet.

 If you want to be sure you’re getting all the necessary nutrients and vitamins, you and your partner can also consider taking supplements after discussing it with your doctor: